 Lingering Lead: Strategies for Eliminating Familial Status Discrimination Due to Lead Paint, 2 BEARING WITNESS: J. L. & SOC.
 RESP.
 22 (2014).

-James Matthews, is a Clinical Fellow in Suffolk Law School’s Accelerator-to-Practice Program and Housing Discrimination Testing Program (HDTP) where he supervises law students in housing discrimination, landlord-tenant, and other consumer protection matters related to housing.
+James Matthews, is a Practitioner-in-Residence in Suffolk Law School’s Accelerator-to-Practice Program and Housing Discrimination Testing Program (HDTP) where he supervises law students in housing discrimination, landlord-tenant, and other consumer protection matters related to housing.
 Attorney Matthews has over ten (10) years of experience working with low-income individuals on housing issues.
 Prior to law school, he was employed by the North Shore Community Action Programs (NSCAP) in Peabody, MA, where he worked with the agency’s staff attorney to assist low-income tenants facing eviction, discrimination, and termination or denial of subsidized housing.
 During law school, he continued advocating for at-risk tenants through a Summer Fellowship at the Harvard Legal Aid Bureau and as a student attorney in Suffolk Law School’s Housing Clinic.
 Attorney Matthews also has significant teaching and professional presenting experience.
 He helps conduct fair housing trainings and presentations as part of HDTP’s community education and outreach.
 He also teaches an upper-level landlord-tenant course he developed which includes instruction on state and federal fair housing law.

 Ana Vaquerano, a native of El Salvador, is a long-term resident of Chelsea who has worked tirelessly for the community for over twenty-five years.
 Ana has worn many hats in her work with Suffolk University Law School; program coordinator, administrative assistant, secretary-receptionist, paralegal and intake worker among other responsibilities.
 She has been honored for her outstanding client service by the Massachusetts chapter of the National Lawyers Guild and also by many other organizations.
 Her fluent Spanish has made her an invaluable resource for clinical students, colleagues and clients.
 And she has volunteered for several years to accompany undergraduate students in a program of work and learning in a rural village in El Salvador.
 Her dedication to public service is an example and an inspiration to her colleagues and the students at Suffolk University Law School.
 Ana is married and has three children and two grandchildren.